Best Juices for Lung Health and Better Breathing Vector

 2. Lemon Juice

 Lemon juice is a potent source of vitamin C, a powerful antioxidant that helps protect the lungs from damage caused by free radicals.
+This citrus juice also contains limonene, a compound with anti-inflammatory and bronchodilatory properties, which may help support overall lung function.

 Additionally, lemon juice can aid in detoxification by promoting the production of glutathione, a key antioxidant that assists in maintaining the health of the respiratory system.